jaredly/jaredly.github.io/source/_posts/make-a-cross-platform-mobile-game-in-reason-ocaml.md

 ![screenshot of the game running in the android emulator](/images/android-caml.png)

+🎁🎁 **Bonus:** 🎁🎁 android hot reloading!! `npm run android:hot` will compile, install on your emulator/device, and proceed to hot-reload as you make changes to the code 😍.
+This requires that your phone be on the same wifi network as your computer.

 ## iOS target

 `npm run ios` will build the app into a static library that Xcode can then use in an iOS app, targeting the simulator or a device.